 Nicaragua Economic Trends: Tourism, Foreign Investment, Real Estate & Air Traffic (2017–2025)

-- 2024: Tourism surpasses pre-pandemic levels with strong growth in coastal destinations
+- 2024: Tourism activity surpasses 2017 levels, especially in Pacific coastal areas.

 💸 Foreign Direct Investment (FDI)

-- 2025: Steady investment in free trade zones, tourism, and real estate sectors
+- 2025: Continued inflows focused on free trade zones, tourism, and real estate.

-- Rising construction costs make existing properties more competitive
+- Trend: Rising costs of new construction make existing properties more competitive.

-- The new coastal highway is a game changer for accessibility and property value
+- Catalyst: The new coastal highway improves access and boosts property values.

 - Passengers: